neurogenomics/rworkflows/README.md

 Importantly, these *workflow files* and *action* are designed to work with any R package out-of-the-box.
-This means you won’t have to manually edit any of the files provided here, simply copy and paste them into the appropriate folders.
+This means you won’t have to manually edit any yaml files, just run the `rworkflows::use_workflow()` function and you’re ready to go!

 ## [Documentation](https://neurogenomics.github.io/rworkflows)